 - Cytotoxic.
 Brain cells swell due to a deficiency of oxygen and adenosine triphosphate.
 As a result, membrane pumps do not work properly.
 Sodium ions enter the cells, and water accumulates.

 - Associated with disruption of the outflow of intercellular and interstitial fluids and blood.
-It occurs when capillaries have damage.
+It occurs when capillaries are damaged.

 Long-Term Effects of a Stroke